stevenmchaves/hash-test/README.md

 ## Test Cases Covered in Test Automation

 * Application only answers on the PORT specified in the PORT environment
 * Validated that simultaneousl requests can be made meaning that multiconnections can be made.
+This can be seen in the execution of the `concurrency.xml` TestNG.xml file <br>
+  The execution runs to test run concurrently in 5 threads.
+See `org.chaves.steven.PasswordConcurrencyTest` for further information.

 ### Shutdown
+The test cases/validation points below are validated by running the `shutdown.xml` TestNG file.
+This file runs test methods concurrently which allows the validates of the pending request validations to occur.
+See  `org.chaves.steven.PasswordShutdownTest` for further information.
 * Found that there are occurences on shutdown that the `port` is left open
 * Validated that In-flight requests are completed
 * Validated that rejects for new requests are done.
 Was not able to validated